decidables/decidables/sites/decidables/src/how.md

 recording an accurate history of every step along the way.
 We use [:tool[Git]](8https://git-scm.com/) for this with a remote repository hosted on [:tool[GitHub]](https://github.com/), which allows for highly distributed development.

+We are using [husky](https://typicode.github.io/husky/) and [commitlint](https://commitlint.js.org/)
+to consistently use [conventional commits](https://www.conventionalcommits.org/).
+Using a standard format for `git commit` messages makes it easier to understand what is changing, and facilitates adherence to the principles of [semantic versioning](https://semver.org/).

 ### File editing